uptake/uptasticsearch/r-pkg/cran-comments.md

 ## R CMD check results
 * There were no ERRORs, WARNINGs.
-* One NOTE from `checking CRAN incoming feasibility ...` can be safely ignored since it's a note that reminds notifies CRAN that this is a new maintainer/submission.
+* One NOTE from `checking CRAN incoming feasibility ...` can be safely ignored since it's a note that notifies CRAN that this is a new maintainer/submission.